Diesel Fuel Prices

 years ahead.

-growing number of diesel fueled consumer vehicles and big rigs in China, India, Latin America and
+number of diesel fueled consumer vehicles and big rigs in China, India, Latin America and Europe will

 decades.

-always be the excuse to drive up prices during the period of high economic growth.
-Are these oil executives not
+be the excuse to drive up prices during the period of high economic growth.
+Are these oil executives not smart

-smart enough to anticipate high demand or is it their favorite excuse
+enough to anticipate high demand or is it their favorite excuse while

-excise fuel taxes for diesel and regular gasoline in the future to pay for the unprecedented and
+fuel taxes for diesel and regular gasoline in the future to pay for the unprecedented and un-sustainable

 Reduce Diesel Fuel Consumption By: